ykilaru/aeudUserList/README.md

 Installation:
 ------------

- As this is just demo on how to "aeud" data to a table using angular no data is being stored yet, I might update in future.
+ As this is just demo on how to "aeud" data to a table using angular no data is being stored yet, I might update it in future.
  No server needed as of 04-01-2017.
  Run offline on any browser.